qmacro/managed-associations-in-cap/flow.md

 </EntityType>
 ```

-## Move the current to-one managed association from the persistence layer to the service layer
+## 09 Move the current to-one managed association from the persistence layer to the service layer

+Branch: `09-move-the-current-to-one-managed-association-from-the-persistence-layer-to-the-service-layer`.

 Rather than continue to work at the `db/schema.cds` level, let's move our relationship enhancements up a layer, to the service layer, and store them in an "extension" file.